Skip to main page content

 Cross passage construction

-In August 2022, construction of HS2’s longest tunnels begun a new phase with the start of work on thirty-eight cross passages linking the northbound and southbound tunnels.
+In August 2022, construction of HS2’s longest tunnels begun a new phase with the start of work on thirty-eight cross passages, between 15 and 20 metres in length, linking the northbound and southbound tunnels.

-An expert team of miners used a remotely controlled excavator to break out of and excavate from one running tunnel to the adjacent tunnel.
+An expert team of miners used a remotely controlled excavator to break out of and excavate from one tunnel to the adjacent tunnel.
 As the excavation is progressed the ground is supported using a sprayed concrete lining (SCL).
+Once this is complete, a water-proof membrane is installed followed by a secondary concrete lining.

-Once the passageway is complete, the safety doors can be installed at either end.
+Once a passageway is complete, the safety doors can be installed at either end.
 Each running tunnel has an emergency walkway that allows passengers to safely evacuate the train and walk through the cross passages into the other tunnel where they can be rescued on a passenger train.
-Access for emergency services is from either the portal or one of the five ventilation/emergency access shafts.
+Access for emergency services is from either the portal or one of the five ventilation / emergency access shafts.

 Chalfont St Peter Headhouse